Ceramide kinase: Cell survival and proliferation

 Production of C-1-P bolsters cell survival and proliferation.
 It has been shown that C-1-P promotes DNA synthesis in fibroblasts.
 C-1-P also prevents apoptosis by inhibiting the caspase-9/caspase-3 pathway and preventing DNA fragmentation in macrophages.
 This is thought to occur via C-1-P interacting with and blocking functionality of acid sphingomyelinase.
 This results in diminished ceramide production, which precludes apoptosis.
 Recently, phosphorylation of ceramide via CERK has been shown to stimulate myoblast proliferation.
 It was demonstrated that C-1-P perpetuates the phosphorylation of glycogen synthase kinase-3 β and retinoblastoma protein, which contributes to transition from the G1 phase to M phase of the cell cycle.
 Additionally, production of C-1-P appears to result in increased expression of Cyclin D. CERK has demonstrated an ability to activate phosphatidylinositol 3-kinase/Akt (PI3K/Akt), ERK1/2, and mTOR.
 CERKs ability to produce signaling molecules that facilitate the activation of cell proliferation as well as its interaction with PI3K/Akt, and mTOR indicate that disregulated CERK expression may lead to cancer.
-In Drosophila Dasgupta et al 2009 finds CerK increases proapoptotic ceramide activity, and this increases photoreceptor cell apoptotic turnover.
+In Drosophila, Dasgupta et al. reported in 2009 that CerK increases proapoptotic ceramide activity, which, in turn, promotes photoreceptor cell apoptotic turnover.